Top 10 Must-Read Maritime Novels

 • 308 Pages - 07/22/2011 (Publication Date) - R.E.
 McDermott (Publisher)

-Penned by James Clavell in 1975, Shōgun is a maritime novel set in Japan around 1600 and tells the story of a bold English sailor who encountered two people who were to change his life – a warlord with his own quest for power and beautiful woman torn between two ways of life – after his ship was blown ashore in Japan.
+Penned by James Clavell in 1975, Shōgun is a maritime novel set in Japan and tells the story of a bold English sailor who encountered two people who were to change his life – a warlord with his quest for power and a beautiful woman torn between two ways of life, after his ship was blown ashore in Japan.

 Shōgun, the first novel of Clavell’s Asian Saga, a series of six novels written by the author between 1962 and 1993, is an enjoyable epic despite the complex plot.
-Shōgun was a major best-seller as it had sold 15 million copies worldwide by 1990.
+Shōgun was a major best-seller and sold 15 million copies worldwide by 1990.

 Shōgun